[Skip to Content]

 Tactical Categories

 The campaign categories recognize complete programs that incorporate sound research, planning, execution and evaluation.
 Winning entries will reflect the highest standards for strategic thinking, ethical practice, and measurement that is consistent with the Barcelona Principles.
-Identical entries in multiple categories will not be accepted

 Programs from these 12 categories are eligible for consideration as Best in Show.

-Categories 13 through 31 recognize excellence in the tactical elements that contribute to the success of larger public relations campaigns.
+Categories 13 through 30 recognize excellence in the tactical elements that contribute to the success of larger public relations campaigns.
 Though these tactical elements cannot be reasonably held to the same standards as public relations campaigns, winning entries still must demonstrate sound effort in research, planning, implementation and evaluation.

 1. Community Relations

 Includes programs that aim to improve relations with, or seek to win the support or cooperation of, people or organizations in communities in which the sponsoring organization has an interest, need or opportunity.
 “Community” in this category refers to a specific geographic location or locations.
-(Campaigns designed to promote products should be entered in Marketing Consumer Products or Services.)
+(Campaigns designed to promote products should be entered in Marketing Products and Services.)

 2. Reputation/Brand Management